Old Chinese phonology: Modern Chinese varieties

 Other points of articulation show similar distinctions within stops and nasals.

 Proto-Min voicing is inferred from the development of Min tones, but the phonetic values of the initials are otherwise uncertain.

 The sounds indicated as *-t, *-d, etc. are known as "softened stops" due to their reflexes in Jianyang and nearby Min varieties in northwestern Fujian, where they appear as fricatives or approximants (e.g. /[v l h]/ < *-p *-t *-k in Jianyang) or are missing entirely, while the non-softened variants appear as stops.
 Evidence from early loans into Mienic languages suggests that the softened stops were prenasalized.

 The distinction among resonants is also reflected in some Hakka varieties.

 The Waxiang dialects of western Hunan differ strongly from other Chinese varieties, preserving several distinctions and features not found in the Qieyun.

-Overview

-Most scholars believe that Old Chinese morphemes were overwhelmingly monosyllabic, though some have recently suggested that a minority of them had minor presyllables (but were still written with a single character).

-Although many details of the sound system are still disputed, recent formulations are in substantial agreement on the core issues.

-For example, a recent synthesis gives the following inventory of initial consonants:
+Other evidence